 The Outdoor Research Optimizer is (for lack of a better word) the optimal jacket for folks who need bombproof weather protection while constantly on the move.
 Running, hiking, or ski touring in cold rain or heavy, wet snow is the Optimizer's forte.
 This jacket doesn't have pit zips, but its thin shell fabric and Goretex Active membrane more than makeup for it, and the Optimizer is one of the most breathable models we tested this winter.
-Its face fabrics aren't as tough as workhorse models like The North Face Summit L5 GTX Pro or the Arcteryx Beta AR, so you'll want to save this jacket for when weight savings and breathability is paramount.
+Its face fabrics aren't as tough as workhorse models like Arcteryx Beta AR, so you'll want to save this jacket for when weight savings and breathability is paramount.

 Outdoor Research Optimizer Review

 Compare prices at 3 resellers Pros: Lightweight, packable, breathes well even without pit zips

 Cons: Drawstrings more difficult to use with gloves on compared to models with cohesive cord locks

 The Optimizer inhabits the same niche as the Arcteryx Alpha FL.
 Both jackets are lightweight and packable and forego a few features to keep the ounces down.
 The Alpha FL is lighter and stuffs into a very small stuff sack, but lacks hand pockets and pit zips.
 The Optimizer weighs only an ounce more but has handwarmer pockets, and exterior and interior chest pockets.

 The Optimizer didn't score as well as the Arcteryx Beta AR, though keep in mind that our scores are relative.
 This jacket will keep you dry as it claims thanks to its waterproof membrane, it just lacks a durable water repellent treatment.
 These are by no means deal breakers, but they do boost the scores for weather protection for some of the other models.
 Without a DWR treatment, the Optimizer "wets out" more quickly than treated models.